bufbuild/protobuf-es/MANUAL.md

 ### google.protobuf.Any

-`Any` stores an arbitrary messages as binary data.
+`Any` stores an arbitrary message as binary data.
 For convenience, we provide function to pack and unpack messages:

 ```typescript
 import { type Any, anyPack, anyIs } from "@bufbuild/protobuf/wkt";